3 Great Alternatives To Envelope Stuffing Jobs

 All of the envelope-stuffer jobs I've come across require you to pay to get started.
 Some are small payments, as low as $5 to $10, and others require a large upfront payment.

-People are drawn to envelope-stuffing jobs because they seem like low-skill level work for high pay and they think it's easy money.
+People are drawn to envelope-stuffing jobs because they seem like low-skill level work for high pay and think it's easy money.

 You may see ads talking about paying $1,500 a week for envelope-stuffing or paying $3 per envelope stuffed.
 You think you've stumbled upon a golden opportunity of a job, but at the end of the day, it's a scam.
 Here's why…